-Also, compare your mutual fund’s performance against a standard index such as the Dow Jones Industrials (DJ-30) or the Standard & Poors 500 (S&P500) over a period of 5 years to see which performed better.
+Also, compare your mutual fund’s performance against a standard index such as the Dow Jones Industrials (DJ-30) or the Standard & Poors 500 (S&P500) for five years to see which performed better.

 Other types of investments seek to minimize the drawbacks of mutual funds while providing many of the benefits, such as exchange-traded funds and index trackers.

 Listen to the Liberated Stock Trader Podcast on Mutual Funds

 Podcast 005 – Investing in Mutual Funds – Should You Do It